chbeomjunn/quickinpaint/README.md

-# quickinpaint
+# Stable Studio
- SImple python program that allows you to quickly inpaint using RunwayML's stable defusion inpainting model Pretty much just an interface for the model, allowing you to easily make a mask over the image.
+Simple Python desktop app allowing you to make use of Huggingface's Diffuser based models.

  ## Capabilities
   - Quickly draw a mask over an image and use a prompt to inpaint into that image